Sat2RealCity: Geometry-Aware and Appearance-Controllable 3D Urban Generation from Satellite Imagery: Method

-We propose parallel cross-attention pathways, which are incorporated within each SS Flow and SLAT Flow transformer block, following the self-attention and preceding the feed-forward network (FFN), as illustrated in Figure~\ref{fig:framework}:
+We propose parallel cross-attention pathways, which are incorporated within each SS Flow and SLAT Flow transformer block, following the self-attention and preceding the feed-forward network (FFN), as illustrated in Fig.~\ref{fig:framework}:

-\begin{itemize} \item \textbf{Structure Pathway:} conditioned on the top (satellite) image, which is rendered from a top view of the 3D asset during training and cropped from real satellite imagery based on OSM footprints during inference, enforcing geometric fidelity and spatial alignment.
+\textbf{Structure Pathway:} conditioned on the top (satellite) image, which is rendered from a top view of the 3D asset during training and cropped from real satellite imagery based on OSM footprints during inference, enforcing geometric fidelity and spatial alignment.
 Formulated as:

-\item \textbf{Appearance Pathway:} conditioned on a frontal image, which is rendered from a frontal view of the 3D asset during training and generated by our MLLM-based pipeline (Sec.~\ref{sec:mllm}) during inference, guiding stylistic coherence across buildings.
+\textbf{Appearance Pathway:} conditioned on a frontal image, which is rendered from a frontal view of the 3D asset during training and generated by our MLLM-based pipeline (Sec.~\ref{sec:mllm}) during inference, guiding stylistic coherence across buildings.
 Formulated as:

-\end{itemize} where $F_{self}$ is the output of the self-attention layer, $c_t$ and $c_f$ are respectively the top view and the frontal-view DINOv2~\cite{oquab2023dinov2} feature, $Q(\cdot)$,$K(\cdot)$ and $V(\cdot)$ are linear layers respectively for query, key and value projection.
-To preserve the pretrained capacity of the foundation model, the weights of the both pathway cross-attention are initialized from the pretrained weights.
-The outputs of both pathways, \( F_{\text{top}} \) and \( F_{\text{appearance}} \), are fused by simple element-wise averaging before being passed to the FFN.
+where $F_{self}$ is the output of the self-attention layer, $c_t$ and $c_f$ are respectively the top view and the frontal-view DINOv2~\cite{oquab2023dinov2} feature, $Q(\cdot)$,$K(\cdot)$ and $V(\cdot)$ are linear layers respectively for query, key and value projection.
+To preserve the pretrained capacity of the foundation model, the weights of both cross-attention pathways are initialized from the pretrained weights.